-Famed French designer Pierre Cardin dies at 98
+Maverick French designer Pierre Cardin dies at 98

 At a time when other Paris labels were obsessed with flattering the female form, Cardin’s designs cast the wearer as a sort of glorified hanger, there to showcase the clothes’ sharp shapes and graphic patterns.
 Destined neither for pragmatists nor for wallflowers, his designs were all about making a big entrance — sometimes very literally.

 Gowns and bodysuits in fluorescent spandex were fitted with plastic hoops that stood away from the body at the waist, elbows, wrists and knees.
-Bubble dresses and capes enveloped their wearers in oversized spheres of fabric.
-Toques were shaped like flying saucers; bucket hats sheathed the models’ entire head, with cutout windshields at the eyes.
+Cardin bubble dresses and capes enveloped their wearers in oversized spheres of fabric.
+Toques were shaped like flying saucers; bucket hats sheathed models’ entire heads, with cutout windshields at the eyes.

 “Fashion is always ridiculous, seen from before or after.
 But in the moment, it’s marvelous,” Cardin said in a 1970 interview with French television.

 Cardin was born on July 7, 1922, in a small town near Venice, Italy, to a modest, working-class family.
-When he was a child, the family moved to Saint Etienne in central France where Cardin was schooled and became an apprentice to a tailor at age 14.
+When he was a child, the family moved to Saint Etienne in central France, where Cardin was schooled and became an apprentice to a tailor at age 14.

 Cardin would later embrace his status as a self-made man, saying in the same 1970 interview that going it alone “makes you see life in a much more real way and forces you to take decision and to be courageous.